anosidium/HacKit-Feedback-And-Support/README.md

 Requires macOS Monterey or later and natively supports Apple Silicon Mac computers.

-# TestFlight

-HacKit 3.0 is in development and is available on [TestFlight](https://testflight.apple.com/join/lJyZPVGl).
-It requires macOS Monterey or later.

 # Synopsis

 HacKit is a portmanteau of Hacker News and `AppKit` which means it is a `Cocoa` app and made exactly for the Mac.
 It is not a `Catalyst` app nor is it a port of an iPhone nor an iPad app.
 It is a Mac first app.